134th Fighter Squadron: Tactical Air Command

 With the disestablishment of Aerospace Defense Command in 1979, the 158th was subsequently transferred to Tactical Air Command (TAC) as a gaining command under Air Defense, Tactical Air Command (ADTAC), which assumed the mission of the former ADC.

-In 1980, the 158th began a transition to the F-4D Phantom II, a powerful, two seat, twin-engine fighter, with the Vermont Air National Guard, leaving the Air Defense community to become part of main line Tactical Air Command with a primary mission of ground attack and close air support.
+In 1980, the 158th began a transition to the F-4D Phantom II, a powerful, two seat, twin-engine fighter, with the Vermont Air National Guard, leaving the Air Defense community to become part of main line Tactical Air Command.

-The 158th Tactical Fighter Group deployed to the Gulfport Combat Readiness Training Center, Mississippi, in January 1983 to prepare for the upcoming Operational Readiness Inspection.
-This was the unit's first large-scale deployment in 23 years.
-The last deployment had been for summer camp at Otis AFB, Massachusetts, in 1960.
+The 158th Tactical Fighter Group deployed to the Gulfport Combat Readiness Training Center, Mississippi, in January 1983.

 The 158th Civil Engineering Squadron dedicated its new building on 14 December.
 Fifty-two members of the CE Squadron deployed to Panama on a humanitarian mission in January 1994.
 They constructed a six-room masonry block school building and a single story wood frame building to be used as a hospice by the local hospital.